HIST-Critical Graphs and Malkevitch's Conjecture: Appendix

 \subsection{Correctness tests}

 We performed various tests for verifying the correctness of the implementation of our algorithm described in Section~\ref{sec:algo} for counting the number of HISTs and testing HIST-criticality.
-Our implementation can be found on GitHub~\cite{GNRZ23}.
+Our implementation is available on GitHub~\cite{GNRZ23}.
 We will call this Implementation~A. An independent implementation of the algorithm which varies only slightly in the way edges are chosen to be added to the subtree was written by Andreas Awouters.
 We will call this Implementation~B.

-We also implemented another branch and bound algorithm which counts the number of HISTs in a graph based on an algorithm for the generation of spanning trees by Kapoor and Ramesh~\cite{KR95}.
+We also implemented another backtracking algorithm which counts the number of HISTs in a graph based on an algorithm for the generation of spanning trees by Kapoor and Ramesh~\cite{KR95}.
 We call this Implementation~C. It starts by creating an initial spanning tree $T$ of the graph $G$ using depth first search.
 This does not need to be a HIST, but to have the correct counts, we check whether it is one.
-We apply the recursive algorithm to such a tree $T$, where some of the edges of $G$ are marked with ``in" or with ``out". ``In" meaning it will remain in the trees generated by this branch of the search tree. ``Out" meaning it will never belong to the trees generated by this branch of the search tree.
+We apply the recursive algorithm to such a tree $T$, where some of the edges of $G$ are marked with ``in'' or with ``out''. ``In'' meaning it will remain in the trees generated by this branch of the search tree. ``Out'' meaning it will never belong to the trees generated by this branch of the search tree.

-For a call of the recursive algorithm, we choose a non-edge $e$ of $T$ which has not been marked as ``out" and compute its \emph{fundamental cycle} in $T$, i.e. the unique cycle containing $e$ in $T+e$.
+For a call of the recursive algorithm, we choose a non-edge $e$ of $T$ which has not been marked as ``out'' and compute its \emph{fundamental cycle} in $T$, i.e. the unique cycle containing $e$ in $T+e$.
 Denote its edges by $e, f_1, \ldots, f_k$.
-Let $f_i$ be the first edge not marked as ``in".
-We mark $e$ as ``in" and $f_i$ as ``out" and recursively apply the algorithm to $T+e-f_i$.
-After this, we mark $f_i$ as ``in" and mark the next edge $f_j$ not marked ``in" as ``out" and apply the algorithm recursively to $T+e-f_j$.
-Then we also mark $f_j$ as ``in", etc. until we have done this for all edges not marked ``in" of the fundamental cycle.
-Finally, we unmark the edges we just marked as ``in" and mark $e$ as ``out" and apply the recursive algorithm to $T$.
+Let $f_i$ be the first edge not marked as ``in''.
+We mark $e$ as ``in'' and $f_i$ as ``out'' and recursively apply the algorithm to $T+e-f_i$.
+After this, we mark $f_i$ as ``in'' and mark the next edge $f_j$ not marked ``in'' as ``out'' and apply the algorithm recursively to $T+e-f_j$.
+Then we also mark $f_j$ as ``in'', etc. until we have done this for all edges not marked ``in'' of the fundamental cycle.
+Finally, we unmark the edges we just marked as ``in'' and mark $e$ as ``out'' and apply the recursive algorithm to $T$.